 This is another new hotel located in the heart of Saint-Germain.
 It is owned by the same group that owns Pavillon de la Reine and Pavillon des Lettres.
 They have a formula for a good hotel and it works well.
 I arrived in Paris just as this hotel was putting the finishing touches before opening in April.
 Luckily, I was able to make it back in May and booked a night during my weekend in Paris.
 They were fully booked over the weekend but had availability on Sunday night.
 I really wanted to stay here to be able to try it for the blog so we switched from the Right Bank to the Left Bank for our last night.

 The hotel didn’t disappoint.
 We had a beautiful street view of Paris.
 The guest rooms were equipped with the newest technology including a flat-screen tv, free wifi, and USB chargers.
 This view was stunning and the street was so quiet.
 I honestly wish we could have stayed here longer.
-It was a dream of a hotel, everything was brand new and the rain shower after a long day of walking the city it was the perfect place to stop and rest.
+Pavillon Faubourg Saint Germain was a dream of a hotel, everything was brand new and the rain shower after a long day of walking in the city was the perfect place to stop and rest.
 There was an indoor pool but we didn’t have a chance to use it during our visit.

 I asked the hotel if they could offer readers a special welcome for booking.
 If you book directly with the hotel (I get no kickback) and mention the blog Everyday Parisian upon booking, they will greet you with half a bottle of champagne, macarons, and a delicious French breakfast buffet.